The Seven Eras of Rapid Transit Planning in Los Angeles

 Era 4: Autopia

 "Unimodalism" was the hallmark of the fourth era, "the era of autopia".
-State highway officials wanted no rail in their freeways, and the majority of people were not much concerned about mass transportation, which had become a product for the underclass, to be avoided as one started living in the middle class.
-The pro-freeway forces, known as the "highway lobby", were the "haves," and the advocates of rail transit the have-nots.
+State highway officials wanted no rail in their freeways, and the majority of people were not much concerned about mass transportation, which had become a service for the underclass, to be avoided as one started living in the middle class.
+The pro-freeway forces, known as the "highway lobby", were the "haves," and the advocates of rail transit the "have-nots."
 Rapid transit was seen as a purely local financing matter.
-By contrast, seemingly endless amounts of money came from state and federal gasoline tax revenues, which were dedicated exclusively to road construction.
+By contrast, seemingly endless amounts of money came from state and federal gasoline tax revenues, that were dedicated exclusively to road construction.
 Nobody raised much fuss about increasing taxes for this purpose.
 The highway trust funds were overflowing cups full of money.
 During the era of Autopia, balanced transportation meant "half concrete, half asphalt".

 The era of autopia reached a crescendo in the 1960's when ten-cent dollars from Uncle Sam added many miles of freeway as part of the interstate system.

-Then, feelings began to change, construction costs rose, people began to resist the massive condemnations needed to cut freeways through built up areas.
+Then, feelings began to change, construction costs rose and people began to resist the massive condemnations needed to cut freeways through built up areas.
 The environmental movement, the OPEC cartel, and the oil embargoes increased awareness of the ecological dis-benefits and strategic vulnerability of the auto-dominated, unimodal transportation system.
 Very suddenly, the era of autopia went from the dream of a glittering future of limitless mobility, to an awakening to the sober reality of today.

 Where did the local transit industry stand during the era of autopia?
 The private operators demolished electric railways and held on to the coats of the highway lobby in its effort to frustrate rapid transit.
-The Pacific Electric and the Los Angeles railway had become ambivalent toward rail transit in the 1930’s, although much of the rail network had remained intact, and was invaluable during World War II.
-But, with the coming of Peace, there were major policy changes.
+The Pacific Electric and the Los Angeles Railway had become ambivalent toward rail transit in the 1930's, although much of the rail network had remained intact, and was invaluable during World War II.
+However, with the coming of Peace, there were major policy changes.

-National City Lines, a bus-minded holding company, gained control of the Los Angeles railway and began a program of converting the streetcar system over to buses.
-The Pacific Electric then embarked on a series of large-scale rail conversions.
-In 1953, it sold its passenger routes to another bus company, Metropolitan Coach Lines, which started to administer a coup-de-grace on the remaining red cars.
+National City Lines, a bus-minded holding company, gained control of the Los Angeles Railway and began a systematic program of converting the streetcar system over to buses.
+The Pacific Electric also embarked on a series of large-scale rail conversions.
+In 1953, it sold its passenger routes to another bus company, Metropolitan Coach Lines, that started to administer a coup-de-grace on the remaining red cars.
 Neither company was to deal the final blows, however.
 The private bus companies viewed rail rapid transit as a losing venture and freeways as an aid in their struggles to retain old travel markets and gain new ones.
 They endorsed the concept of bus rapid transit, although buses in mixed traffic have no competitive edge over private automobiles.

 Around 1955 there were studies of busways and bus subways, but nothing came of these, and another study of the time concluded that buses alone could never satisfy the mass transportation needs of Los Angeles.
 Public transportation ridership declined steadily nationwide and in Southern California in the years following the war.
 In spite of poor business prospects, there were those in the transit industry who looked forward to more than just retrenchment and marginal profits.
 They reasoned that if revolutionary technologies had brought about the automobile and air ages, might not they also usher in a renaissance for mass transportation.
 Beginning in the late 1940's, some of these visionaries raised their eyes to the skies and saw - monorails.
 Their upward gaze started the fifth era, "the era of futurism".